 Residents are given 10 days of education leave per year for attending educational events which must be approved by the residency director.
 Residents are paid an education allowance, which may be used to purchase textbooks and other educational materials, or to offset the cost of conferences.
 This may be payable at the beginning of the year (taxed) or reimbursed as you submit receipts (if kept in reimbursement system, ability to roll over up to $1500).
-If paid at the beginning of the year and taxed, you will receive $400 annually, if reimbursed throughout the year (not taxed), you will be receive $350 annually.
+If paid at the beginning of the year and taxed, you will receive $500 annually.
 Contact your program coordinator with questions.
-Chief residents receive an additional $500 of education funds as well as a chief stipend of $175 each month.
+Chief residents receive an additional $500 of education funds as well as a chief stipend of $225 each month.
 Required licenses and certification exams are paid by the program.

 Medical and Dental